-Saw an ad on Craigslist for five free games so I replied ASAP.
-The guy was clearing out some room in his garage and liked my email because it was short and to the point.
+Back in September of 2009 I saw an ad on Craigslist for five free games so I replied ASAP.
+The guy was making room in his garage and liked my email because it was short and to the point.
 Basically all I said is "I have a truck and can pick them up tonight."
-The five games included 2-Battlezones, 2-Omega Races, and a Space Panic.
+The five games included two Battlezones, two Omega Races, and a Space Panic.

 This Battlezone was complete, but pretty dirty from sitting in storage for years.
 At one point it suffered some slight water damage but it isn't too bad.